 Since moving back to her hometown of Dallas in 2008 to raise her family, Jennifer has continued to work with pre-professional and professional dancers and often has clients fly in from all over the country for sessions.
 Jennifer offers private coaching in ballet, helping dancers prepare for competitions such as YAGP and the Prix de Lausanne as well as demo reels for companies and colleges.
 Jennifer teaches ballet, pointe, and variations as a guest teacher and is brought in for workshops and guest lectures at schools throughout the metroplex, educating in injury prevention and the developing role of dance medicine in ballet schools in the 21st century, as well as mentoring young dancers one-on-one.
-Jennifer presented "Training the Hypermobile Dancer" at the International Association of Dance Medicine and Science world conference in 2017, and organized and led the dance medicine and cross-training seminars for Regional Dance America Southwest 2018, and presented her popular "Post-Performance Recovery Class" at IADMS world conference in 2017.
-She has written for Dance Magazine online and maintains a blog for dancers, and is co-host of the Bendy Bodies Podcast, a podcast for dancers with hypermobility, with host Linda Bluestein MD.
+Jennifer presented "Training the Hypermobile Dancer" at the International Association of Dance Medicine and Science world conference in 2019, organized and led the dance medicine and cross-training seminars for Regional Dance America Southwest 2018, and presented her popular "Post-Performance Recovery Class" at IADMS world conference in 2017.
+She has written for Dance Magazine online, maintains a blog for dancers, and is co-host of the Bendy Bodies Podcast, a podcast for dancers with hypermobility, with host Linda Bluestein MD.
 Her wide and varied health,training and rehabilitation background, along with her dance experience and her own encounters with injuries, gives Jennifer a unique insight and perspective on getting and maintaining a strong, healthy body at peak performance level.
 Jennifer is a member of the International Association of Dance Medicine and Science and Doctors for Dancers, a founding member of DanseMedica, and is a Nationally Certified Pilates Teacher.